samuel-s-marques/thisbotdoesnotexist/readme.md

 ## Installation

-To get started with thisbotdoesnotexist.com, follow these steps:
+To get started with thisbotdoesnotexist, follow these steps:

 1. Clone the repository: `git clone https://github.com/samuel-s-marques/thisbotdoesnotexist.git`
 2. Navigate into the project directory: `cd thisbotdoesnotexist`